proofzero/rollupid/www/content/en/blog/accelerating-courtyard.md

 ---
 title: "Accelerating Courtyard.io"
-description: "How Courtyard.io used Kubelt to get to done, fast.
-Build."
+description: "How Courtyard.io used Kubelt to get to done, fast."
 lead: "How Courtyard.io used Kubelt to get to done, fast."
 date: 2022-04-06T00:00:00+00:00
 lastmod: 2022-04-06T00:00:00+00:00
-draft: false
-images: []
 menu:
   courtyard:
     parent: "showcase"
 weight: 10
+contributors: ['@alfl']
 categories: ["Case Studies"]
 tags: ["CMS", "headless", "API", "backend"]
 ---

-## Overview

-Introduction to Courtyard.

-Why they reached out.

-ROI up top.

-Quote

-CTA to buy from us.
-CTA to buy from Courtyard.

-Lead with results: "We helped Nico and Paul at Courtyard..."

-Paul and Nico at Courtyard... (personal touch).

 Courtyard provides the infrastructure to securely tokenize physical assets into NFTs.

-## Approach
+Nico and Paul started [Courtyard.io](https://courtyard.io) to help people trade physical collectibles on the blockchain (spoiler: they succeeded!
+[Check them out on OpenSea](https://opensea.io/collection/courtyard-nft)).

+They started off with Pokémon cards and wanted to build a reveal mechanic, where NFTs representing physical cards were sold and then the particular physical card was revealed later.

+Courtyard decided to use [Kubelt, web3's decentralized application platform]({{< relref "/blog/moxie-vitalik-kubelt.md" >}}), to build the mechanic.
+Kubelt let Courtyard:

 What's the turning point?
 Links to docs.

-* Challenge
-* Impact
-* Outcome

-## Results

-* Got to done in a month.
+1. One
+1. Two
+1. Three

+They ended up getting the reveal mechanic shipped ahead of time and under budget, letting their engineering team focus on building further down their roadmap.

+# Launch Day

+Github failed
+Infura failed
+Polygon failed
+Kubelt held fast.

+If you want to build

+Agreed!
+[Get in touch for access,](https://omq1ez0wxhd.typeform.com/to/IXfcN3Xf) tell us about your use case, and let's build the future of web3 infrastructure, together!